eleanorfrajka/ifmeo/content/project/dsow/index.md

 slides: ""
 ---

-Datasets collected during the maintenance of the moorings and associated hydrographic cruises can be found below in the **Publications** list.
+*This page is a placeholder*.
+It currently contains a list of datasets collected during the maintenance of the DS2 mooring, and nearby hydrographic cruises (collected by UHH and on related projects), listed below in the **Publications** list.
+If you notice any are missing, please [let me know](mailto:eleanor.frajka@uni-hamburg.de).